Nudge: Accelerating Overdue Pull Requests Towards Completion: Discussion

 \subsubsection{External validity}

 Depending on data availability and API usage policies, the Nudge model can be operationalized on other popular git-based source control systems like GitHub, GitLab, BitBucket, etc. However, the coefficients or the factors that impact the completion time of the \pr{}s, change blockers, etc may vary in those systems.
-Careful analysis on large sample of open source data has to be performed before the Nudge model is deployed on systems like GitHub.
+Careful analysis of large samples of open-source data has to be performed before the Nudge model is deployed on systems like GitHub.
 Some of the implementation details such as the heuristics used for identifying non-human actors will need to be adapted depending on the context.
 Similarly, in the current implementation, we remove the 48 hours period corresponding to the weekend while computing \pr{} completion time, yet this may not be applicable to open-source projects.

-The empirical analysis, design and deployment, evaluation and feedback collection have been conducted specifically in the context of Microsoft.
-Given that Microsoft is one of the world’s largest concentration of developers and developers at Microsoft uses very diverse set of tools, frameworks, programming languages, our research and the Nudge system will have a broader applicability.
-However, at this point the results are not verified in the context of other organizations or the open source community.
+The empirical analysis, design and deployment, evaluation, and feedback collection have been conducted specifically in the context of Microsoft.
+Given that Microsoft is one of the world’s largest concentration of developers and developers at Microsoft use a very diverse set of tools, frameworks, and programming languages, our research, and the Nudge system will have broader applicability.
+However, at this point, the results are not verified in the context of other organizations or the open-source community.